 ALIA Groups are run by energetic and committed volunteer ALIA Members who generously give their time to create active and vibrant professional networks that extend across Australia.
 Groups operate in a variety of different ways.
 Some operate online only while others hold local networking and low cost professional development events.
 Some Groups even develop and host major national symposia.
 To find out more about these events visit the ALIA events calendar.
-If you would like to find out more about ALIA Groups and how to join or organise one, please see the ALIA Groups – Useful Information page or contact our Groups Coordinator.
+If you would like to find out more about ALIA Groups and how to join or organise one, please see the ALIA Groups – Useful Information page or contact our Groups Manager.

 ALIA Asia Pacific Special Interest Group is a national group that aims to lead efforts in identifying new sources of support for the development between information professionals in the region, through two-way co-operation.

 ALIA Cataloguing/Metadata is where cataloguers and metadata professionals can network, discuss and solve data/cataloguing issues and to keep abreast of future developments and changes that may impact how we work and the decisions we make in our profession.

 ALIA Children's and Youth Services promotes library services to children and youth, highlighting children's literature and fostering professional development of members.
 It co-ordinates the national ALIA awards for children's librarians, promotes children's librarianship within the profession, and encourages networking and communication between members.

 The ALIA DH Special Interest Group aims to explore the intersection of Digital Humanities and the library sector by sharing knowledge and developing skills.